jaimegag/scdf-zone/README.md

 ### Prepare credentials for the pipeline

 The pipeline uses an S3 bucket to store the build artifacts.
-An AWS key/secret pair with access to read/write
+An AWS key/secret pair with access to read/write is required.
+A sample `ci/sample-credentials.yml` can be found in this repo as reference.
+Create your own `ci/credentials.yml` file.

 ### Pipelines steps